Your circadian rhythm

 Q: What is the “circadian rhythm?”

-Answer: Your body keeping its own time, using its own clock.
+Answer: Your body keeping its own time, using its own internal clock mechanisms.

 Your body’s internal clock system synchronizes itself to the world via several environmental signals.